eu-federation-gateway-service/efgs-federation-gateway/SECURITY.md

 **Please do not report security vulnerabilities directly on GitHub.
 GitHub Issues can be publicly seen and therefore would result in a direct disclosure.**

-* Please address questions about data privacy, security concepts, and other media requests to the cert@telekom.de mailbox.
+* Please address questions about data privacy, security concepts, and other media requests to the uniti-efgs@trasys.gr mailbox.